Growing numbers of homeowners are looking for ways to reduce their energy bills whilst at the same time making a positive environmental impact.

 How do green energy tariffs work?

-Switching to a green energy tariff doesn’t mean that all of the energy in your home will be from 100% renewable sources.
+Switching to a green energy tariff doesn’t mean that all of the energy in your home will suddenly come from 100% renewable sources.
 Electricity generated from both renewable and non-renewable sources is all mixed together in the National Grid and then fed into people’s homes.

 What it does mean is that your provider will match some or all of the energy that your household uses with the amount of renewable energy that they buy.
 Theoretically, this should mean that the more people who switch to a green energy tariff, the more renewable energy gets used in the Grid overall.